The Difference Between Supporting People and Carrying Them

 Supporting people looks like:

-- You name patterns without making it personal
+- Naming patterns without making it personal

 Carrying people looks like:

-- You feel responsible for their emotional state
+- Feeling responsible for their emotional state

 The Emotional Debt That Quietly Builds